ptse8204/airlinebias.github.io/index.md

 **Our project and our initial report provides a couple insights.
 Discover what role does bias and discrimination plays in your flight ticket with sections below.**

+# Summary of outcomes of the project
+* Bias were found to be exist in pricing based on demographics in a city area.
+    * There is statistical signicant differences between the airfare that the protected group and privillege group received.
+* Models are devloped to
+    * help evaluate a purchase decision of an airfare.
+    * help eliminate discrimination of airfare while simutaneously maintain airline's financial positions.
+    * help provide information on whether an airfare would be valid, and how senstive are stakeholders towards an airfare.

 # Initial Report
 [Click here!](http://ptse8204.github.io/flightpricebias/DSC180B_Report.pdf)